lisazumana03/prp372s-semester2-digitalportfolio/README.md

 <img width="1809" height="776" alt="image" src="https://github.com/user-attachments/assets/fb332984-d92a-434e-9d59-027f61c47682" />

 ### Reflection (STAR technique)
-**Situation:** I found myself confused on ways of behaving in a workplace.
+**Situation:** I found myself confused on ways of behaving in a workplace and how professional I must be.

 **Task:** I was tasked of taking this module to learn more about workplace etiquette.

 **Action:** The action taken was that I looked up on how you professional and appropiate I needed to be in a workplace.

-**Result:** I applied the terminologies I learnt in this module and was professional in my place of work.
+**Result:** I applied the concepts learnt in this module and was professional in my place of work.